OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-03.md

 Their numbered men, in the counting of every male from a month old and upward, were 7,500.

 ## Numbers 3:23
-The families of the Gershonites were to camp behind the tabernacle westward.
+The Gershonite families were to set up their camp westward, behind the tabernacle.

 ## Numbers 3:24
 The leader of the fathers’ households of the Gershonites was Eliasaph the son of Lael.